EdvinNyberg/ACM_Edvin/examinations/04/README.md

 log in to the machine and make sure that there are no `nginx` processes running.

 Why did we change the order of the tasks in the `04-uninstall-webserver.yml` playbook?

+1. We need to disable nginx first, so we change the state from latest to absent - Absent(Remove packages)
+2. Change enabled to false, we need to think about the order - we must stop the service then remove it.
+3. Change the name to delete or something more appropriate

 # BONUS QUESTION